Automatic Failover ensures immediate access to critical virtual machines (VMs) in the event of an outage:

 - When necessary, the coordinator initiates an unplanned failover to bring destination VMs online.

-- Configure Live Sync for virtual machines that need to be monitored.
+- Configure a failover group for virtual machines that need to be monitored.

-Note: If you define multiple failover groups to support automatic failover, assign a different set of VSA proxies for each failover group.
+Note: If you define multiple failover groups to support automatic failover, assign a different set of access nodes for each failover group.

 - Verify that all monitoring machines are DNS resolvable and can communicate with the CommServe system, with the virtual machines they are monitoring, and with each other.

-- Install the following software on monitoring proxies:
+- Install the following software on monitoring machines:

 - Windows Server 2008 R2 or later